-A withdrawal agreed by the Student Registry means that you will no longer be recorded as a student at the University of Cambridge, and are therefore no longer entitled to the use of University resources -including your University email address.
+A withdrawal agreed by the Student Registry means that you will no longer be recorded as a student at the University of Cambridge, and are therefore no

 Extending your Submission Date

 You should make every effort to meet your deadline.
 Extensions are not automatically agreed.